Saturday 24th November (2pm - 3:30pm GMT)

 'Anthony visited my higher RMPS class last year to deliver a meditation session in preparation for a course on Buddhism.
-This year, I enlisted his great mind to teach meditation to kids with a variety of mental health issues who also happen to be LGBTQ+.
+This year, I enlisted his great mind to teach meditation to kids with a variety of mental health issues.
 He dealt with this opportunity sensitively and prepared carefully beforehand, connecting with students on a personal level, making it a worthwhile experience for all.'

 - Daniela Machado, Religious Education Department, Portobello High School